MFR6340/theenglishextension.org/open-world-3/unit-4: It's Showtime.md

 # Open World 3, Unit 4: It's Showtime
 *This post contains links.
 If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*

-This unit is about theatre and film production.
+**This unit is about theatre and film production.
+There is lots of literature about being in the limelight.
+Here are some:**

 ### Title here, by author here